 For more than half a century, Donald McGill was the king of the naughty postcard market in Britain.
 His creations, which seemed lewd and rude to the sophisticates of the time, are mildly off-colour in today’s context.

 McGill’s mischievous paintings relied heavily on sexual innuendo to get a giggle from his customers.
-His stock in trade was bulbous ladies on the beach, the illegitimate child, honeymoon couples, vicars with a wondering eye, and middle-aged male drunks with bright red noses.
+His stocks-in-trade were bulbous ladies on the beach, the illegitimate child, honeymoon couples, vicars with a wandering eye, and middle-aged male drunks with bright red noses.

 The Art of Donald McGill

 Donald McGill was born in London in 1875 and spent almost his entire life in the British capital.